-Chainguard Libraries for Python
+Chainguard Libraries for Python overview

 Python library consumption in a large organization is typically managed by a repository manager.
 Commonly used repository manager applications are Cloudsmith, JFrog Artifactory, and Sonatype Nexus Repository.
 The repository manager acts as a single point of access for developers and development tools to retrieve the required libraries.